eugene0707/merge_custom_vars/README.md

 merge_custom_vars
 =================

-Load vars files with customisable precedence and deep merge hashes within.
+Load vars files with customizable precedence and deep merge hashes within.
 By default vars files loaded from rpi_vars folder in roles included at playbook, overriding by rpi_vars from playbook dir and highest priority have inventory rpi_vars.
 You can set your own list of vars files/folders to merge and their precedence.